-Men and women who live in Mendocino, Humboldt and Lake County compete for more than $7,000 in prize money!
+Men and women who live in Mendocino, Humboldt, Lake and Sonoma County compete for thousands of dollars in prize money!

-If you’re an amateur logger residing out of the Tri-County area you may be able to complete too.
-Just download, complete and send us the entry form (Entry Form) and check the Out of Tri-County box.
-A total of 5 amateur loggers from out of the area will be drawn from the entries received and allowed to compete.
-Out of Tri-County entries must be received by August 15 to give you and us enough advanced notice.
+If you’re an amateur logger residing out of the Four-County area you may be able to complete too.
+Just download, complete and send us the entry form and check the Out of Area box.
+A total of 10 amateur loggers from out of the area will be drawn from the entries received and allowed to compete.
+Out of Tri-County entries must be received by August 20 to give you and us enough advanced notice.

 If you’re a woman logger, or just a lady who throws a mean ax or runs a fast saw, this is a chance to take home a big chunk of change.

 More than 1,000 people attend this exciting event on Sunday of Labor Day weekend.

 The show is easy to find, from Highway 1 near Highway 20, look for a field of tents and a really tall pole.
 (Google Map)

 Competitors check-in at 9 am, elimination trials start at 10, the show starts at 12.

 Single Buck Handsaw